What are Fine Motor Skills?

 So if your child is stuck on step 1- you need to work on their postural control & ability to process sensory input.
 This can be advised by an Occupational Therapist (OT).
-You can also learn about these areas through My OT University.
+You can also learn about these areas through my course.

 If yourchild is stuck on step 2- you need to practice activities that encourage bilateral integration & crossing the midline until they develop a dominant hand.
 Activities are listed in my blog post here.

 If the child is stuck on step 3- you need to work on the child’s hand strength and dexterity.
 My motor skill programs are full of fun activities that work on strength, dexterity & scissor skills.
 Learn more here.

 If the child is stuck on step 4- you need to work on the child’s wrist isolation i.e twisting a sponge, twisting theraputty, opening jars and lids and zipping.

 With Steps 5-8, the child should be encouraged to practice those lines before moving onto the next.
 The scissor skills booklet on my Free Resource Kit moves through each of these steps nicely; you can access it here.

 Hope you found this blog post helpful, let me know if you have any questions,